Subliminated/Cancer-Image-recognition/Readme.md

   - Recall: Calculates the cost of type II error (false negatives) for the model.
 This implies patients with tumors are misdiadnosed as healthy.
   - F1 Score (class): Model evlaution metric that is sensitive to Type I (false positives) and Type II errors.

-## Results:
+## Results
 The ViT model works remarkably well for histopathic image recognition and acheived an F1.score of 98.91% (way higher than group average) without any type II errors as indicated by recall of 100%.
-Of the 88 images in the test set, only 2 images were misclassified (class 1 and 3) which shows
+Of the 88 images in the test set, only 2 images were misclassified (class 1 and 3).
+On running the model against different sample test sets, the average test accuracy yielded was roughly 95%.

 ### WIP
   - Hyperparameter tuning for the following...